tikal86/tikal86.github.io/_posts/2021-09-12-starting-with-elm.md

 to check it in electron

-#### Without webpack
-Running without webpack is not a problem, the only thing is you need to restart the app every time.
+To make life easier there are scripts for npm

 {% highlight javascript %}
+npm run elm
+{% endhighlight %}
+To start the elm reactor and launch a webbrowser on http://localhost:8000
+PS: This might not work on Windows

+{% highlight javascript %}
+npm run electron
+{% endhighlight %}
+To build elm and start electron

+{% highlight javascript %}
+npm run reactor
+{% endhighlight %}
+To start elm reactor without opening a browser window
+PS: This might not work on Windows

+{% highlight javascript %}
+npm run build
+{% endhighlight %}
+To build elm

+{% highlight javascript %}
 npm run start
 {% endhighlight %}

-#### Running only elm
-Since it is not running without problems in electron, the latter problem can be fixed by not running it in electron and using the elm reactor.
-{% highlight bash %}
-    elm reactor
-{% endhighlight %}
+To start electron without building elm

 ## The conclusion
 I am glad that in the end I got it working with Elm 0.19 and electron.
 The guide helped me a lot to understand all the moving parts.